mojira/arisa-kt/SECURITY.md

 ## Supported Versions

-All releases are deployed automatically, so we only support the latest version
+All releases are deployed automatically, so we only support the latest version.

 ## Reporting a Vulnerability

-Send a modmail to /r/Mojira in https://www.reddit.com/message/compose?to=/r/Mojira
+If you want to report a security issue, you can do that by [sending a modmail to /r/Mojira](https://www.reddit.com/message/compose?to=/r/Mojira).

-Please include the name of the repo and reproduction steps and we will contact you as soon as we can with further info
+Please include the name of the repo and reproduction steps, and we will contact you as soon as we can with further info.